irukoa/Floquet/README.md

 respectively.

 # TODO
-- Revision.
-- Banners.
 - Upload to zenodo.
-- CITATION/LICENSE.
+- Update CITATION
-- Reference main publication.
+- Reference main publication when published.
 - Fix readme on github.

 <a id="ref1"></a>